 With time I am going to develop, improve them and add new examples to this blog.

-I was repeatedly told that my style of writing is too absolutist and imperfect anyway.
+I have been repeatedly told that my style of writing is too absolutist and imperfect anyway.
 I apologize for that.
 It is not my goal to offend anyone.
 I do not consider the people advocating self-action and renormalizations as stupid or evil.
 I consider them as “trapped” and innocent.
 My expositions, made simple on purpose, are written just to present the moment when and how we all got trapped in this trap.
 This subject turned out to be extremely tricky for researchers and the only known “resort” has been the “renormalization prescription” for a too long time.
 Fortunately now there is another physical and mathematical solution and I try to advance it in my works.

 First of all it is, of course, a new physical insight that makes it possible to reformulate physical problems in the micro-physics.
 It “contradicts” to the very idea of “elementary” (in the true sense!) particles.
 That is why it has been hard for fundamental physicists to figure it out – the mainstream development in micro-physics is based on attempts to deal with “elementary”, independent, separated particles.
 This idea turned out to be blocking the right insight.
 On the other hand, the quasi-particle ideas and solutions are widely used in many-body problems.
 Agree, if some particles are in interaction, they can form compound (non elementary) systems.
 And some compound systems cannot be ever “disassembled”, unlike bricks in a wall.
 Some compound systems are “welded” by nature rather than made of “separable” bricks.
 In a compound system the observable variables are those of quasi-particles .
 So, the electron and the quantized electromagnetic field, always coupled together, form a compound system – I call it an electronium.
 The photons in it remain photons, the electron remains the electron; what is different is the way how they are coupled in the electronium.
 The electron is not free any more, but it moves in electronium around the electronium center of inertia, somewhat similarly to the nucleus motion in an atom (the nuclei in atoms are not free).